nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_isa_assay.md

 `arc a update -s GelBasedProteomicsWT -a GelBasedProteomicsWT --technologyplatform "AB Sciex TT6600"`

 ## Removing assays

-_Note: To remove, unregister, or delete an assay both study identifier and assay identifier are required to ensure the correct assay is chosen._
+> :bulb: To remove, unregister, or delete an assay both study identifier and assay identifier are required to ensure the correct assay is chosen.

 - An assay can be unregistered from the investigation by using `arc a unregister`.
 - An assay folder structure can be deleted by using `arc a delete`.
 - To both, delete the assay folder structure and unregister it from the investigation `arc a remove` can be used.

 ## Moving assays

 - If an assay was mis-assigned to an incorrect study, or some assays should be grouped together (e.g. when a new study is created and some old assays would fit better to this new study), an assay can be moved from one study to another by using `arc a move`.
 After definition of the assay identifier together with old, and target study identifier, the assay is moved.
 If no study exist, that matches the given target study identifier, a new study is registered.
 - Instead of using the editor, the following command can be used:
 `arc a move -s GelBasedProteomicsWT -a GelBasedProteomicsWT -t WTProteomics`